Skip To Main Content

 UConn equivalent course CAMS3102: Topics in Advanced Latin (3 credits)

-Students deepen and enhance listening, speaking, reading, and writing skills in Portuguese and acquire an appreciation of the cultural, artistic and intellectual accomplishments of Portuguese-speaking countries.
-Prerequisite: LPO354 (full year - 1 credit) 10, 11 & 12.
+Students continue to develop listening, speaking, reading, and writing skills in Portuguese and develop understanding of cultural heritage.
+Prerequisite: LPO304 (full year - 1 credit) 9, 10, 11 & 12

 LSC855 HONORS SPANISH CONVERSATION 4